djjd47130/JD-UOM/README.md

 ### Application

-An application is provided to not only test this collection of code, but to serve as a single central application to perform any and all possible conversions between different units of measurement.
+An application is provided to not just test this collection of code, but to serve as a single central application to perform any and all possible conversions between different units of measurement.

+Application requires:
+- Jedi VCL Controls